chyroshan066/docs/Next.js/Active-links.md

 const isActive = pathname === link.href || ( pathname.startsWith(link.href) && link.href !== "/" );
 ```

-Now, you can change the class of the variable based on the value of the "isActive" varibale in your "Link" tag as;
+Now, you can change the class of the tag based on the value of the "isActive" varibale in your "Link" tag as;

 ```
 <Link